istio/istio.io/content/en/docs/ambient/usage/l7-features/index.md

 ## Unsupported APIs with waypoints

-Some legacy Istio APIs are deliberately not supported by waypoints in ambient mode.
-These APIs can still be used with [Istio Gateways](/docs/tasks/traffic-management/ingress/ingress-control/).
+Some Istio APIs are deliberately not supported by waypoints in ambient mode.
+These APIs can still be used with [classic Istio Gateways](/docs/tasks/traffic-management/ingress/ingress-control/) in an ambient mesh.

 ### VirtualService

-Istio's legacy traffic routing API is not supported for configuring waypoint traffic routing, though it works in some circumstances.
+Istio's classic traffic routing API is not supported for configuring waypoint traffic routing, though it works in some circumstances.

 Any use of VirtualService with waypoints is considered Alpha, and may be subject to change in future releases.
 Istio's maintainers do not intend to remove this support, but will not be progressing it to [any further feature phase](/docs/releases/feature-stages).